COVID-19 Health Implications and Related Student Accommodations

 Category 1: I AM AT HIGH RISK

-Generally, students who are at high risk should work with their academic advisers and instructors to enroll in online courses.
+- Students who are at high risk should work with their academic advisers and instructors to enroll in online courses.
 Best practice is for high risk students to participate in classes and campus activities from a remote setting.
 Thus, if you require academic modifications related to COVID-19, please follow up with your advisor and instructor.
+If your adviser and/or instructor cannot assit you in this request, please contact our office at 515.294.7220 or at firstname.lastname@example.org to schedule an appointment to talk with an Accommodations Coordinator.
+We also ask that you complete the SAS Registration Form.

 Category 2: I CANNOT TOLERATE FACE COVERINGS